There are fifteen separate pointer breeds, and coat density, length, texture, and shedding behavior vary between the breeds.

 The Small Munsterlander is a moderate shedder year-round but sheds most heavily during the fall and spring.

 The Pudelpointer has a double-layered medium-length coat made up of a short undercoat and a longer overcoat.
-The texture, density, and softness of the coat vary from dog to dog.
+The coat’s texture, density, and softness vary from dog to dog.

 The Pudelpointer weighs between 44 and 66 pounds and stands between 21 to 26 inches tall.